FeatureBaseDB/www/content/blog/terraform-experiment.md

 <!--more-->

-At my day job at [Molecula](https://www.molecula.com/), I often find myself needing to perform a simple experiement and I run off and install a bunch of tools, run a bunch of tests, make brilliant observations and the go onto the next Big Thing.
+At my day job at [Molecula](https://www.molecula.com/), I often find myself needing to perform a simple experiment and I run off and install a bunch of tools, run a bunch of tests, make brilliant observations and the go onto the next Big Thing.
 The problem with this approach is if i run my experiments on my local laptop, it becomes cluttered and the kruft